 Proctoring and speaking tests are available Monday – Friday between 1pm and 8pm.
 You will be asked to provide the telephone number which you will be using for your examination.
 You and your proctor will agree 2 slots of three hours at least 15 days ahead, and you make £30 payment to the Institute.

 Book your OPI using the following link:

+Enter the full name: Institute of Tourist Guiding.
 Book your examination for the same times you agreed with your proctor.
 You make payment via the site and fill in your account information (name, address, contact and card details etc. The drop-down choices for State are idiosyncratic but just use the nearest match.)
 Your exam date and time will then be confirmed by email by Language Testing International and the Institute will also be informed.
 N.B Check your dates carefully as the US formatting is with month and day inverted: mm/dd/yyyy

 At least 3 days before the test check that you have everything you will need:

 On examination day ensure you are online in good time to join the Zoom meeting with your Institute proctor.